radiantlogic-v8/documentation-new/documentation/global-identity-builder-guide/manage-persistent-cache/re-configuration.md

 ---
 title: Re-configure Global Identity Builder project properties
-description: Re-configure Global Identity Builder project properties
+description: Learn how to stop the persistent cache refresh process associated with the virtual view created by the Global Identity Builder when configuration changes are needed in the project.
 ---

 # Re-configure Global Identity Builder project properties